Sivamani-18/JS-Courses/README.md

 ```

 ### slice()
 Returns a shallow copy of a portion of an array into a new array object.
 The original array is not modified.
+[Back To Top](#table-of-contents)
 ```javascript
 var fruits = ["Apple", "Banana", "Orange", "Mango"];